Ojlit/package-management/JENKINS-INSTALLATION/READme.md

 + tools ===> refers to the build tool version, the java version, the Git version etc (see the Global Tool Configuration in Jenkins-UI)
 + Options lists the build triggers
 + Stages are the same as in Scripted Pipeline
++ SSHagent for Tomcat  is a plugin for authentication and not a build agent like exit in the preceeding stages
 + Post lists the actions to be taken after CI/CD...typically Email Notification...configure email notification for each post action scenerios